StateOfCalifornia/CDT.ODS.SWEIS.Ocrbot/README.md

 - Download the latest version of **Git**
 - **Visual Studio 2022** (17.14 or later)
   - Downloading and installing will also install the needed **.NET 8 SDK**.
-  - Any edition will suffice, but **Enterprise** will provide the most robust experience.
+  - Any edition of Visual Studio will suffice, but **Enterprise** will provide the most robust experience.
   - Required workload: **.NET desktop development**

 ## Azure Prerequisites